RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experiments and Analyses

-It is quite surprising that adversarial training could largely increase the robustness of Transformers and MLP-Mixers towards diverse noises as well as accuracy on clean examples.
-Note that, the adversarial training is conducted on Transformers under aligned training settings compared to other models (without using extra training techniques, \eg, AugMix).
-We also adversarially train a Transformer under the optimal setting \cite{touvron2020training} (\eg, with Mixup, AutoAugment, \etc.), and we reach similar observations.
-To the best of our knowledge, we are the first to propose this conclusion on ImageNet.
+Overall, to the best of our knowledge, we are the first to propose this conclusion through extensive experiments on ImageNet that \emph{adversarial training is universally effective for the robustness of Transformers and MLP-Mixers}.
 We highly advocate researchers to use adversarial training to robustify their Transformers and MLP-Mixers in practice and further investigate the nature behind.